 - Lissette Morre-Guerra – 504 Coordinator, Palo Alto Unified School District

-- Minka van der Zwaag – Human Services Coordinator, City of Palo Alto
+- Minka van der Zwaag – Manager of Human Services, City of Palo Alto

 - Rob de Geus – Director of Community Services, City of Palo Alto